iooojik/tg-auto-response/README.md

-# Telegram Greeting (auto-hello) Bot
+# Telegram Autoresponse Bot

-This bot is designed to automatically send a greeting message whenever a user's message matches predefined messages from a configuration file.
+This bot is designed to automatically send a message whenever a user's message matches predefined messages from a configuration file.
 Note that this bot is available exclusively for Telegram Premium users.

 ## Features

-- **Automated Greetings:** Sends a greeting message when a user's message matches the predefined messages in the configuration.
+- **Automated Messages:** Sends a message when a user's message matches the predefined messages in the configuration.
-- **Configuration-Based:** Easily customizable greetings and trigger messages through a configuration file.
+- **Configuration-Based:** Easily customizable messages and trigger messages through a configuration file.
 - **Premium Only:** Ensures that the bot interacts only with Telegram Premium users.

 ## Getting Started